agakesik/feedback_app/README.md

 ## Application for easier evaluating skaters skill during roller derby training

+### Live preview

+To see current preview [go here](https://rd-feedback-app.herokuapp.com/login) login information:
+* coach user: coach@admin.com
+* admin user: admin@admin.com
+* password to both: "foobar"
+feel free to check it out and play all the options

 ### Project backstory

 As trainers for roller derby team [Warsaw Hellcats Roller Girls](http://www.warsawhellcats.com/) (and later other Warsaw teams) we need to be aware of skill level of all skaters on trainings.
 Additionally every skater, that wants to be rosted for a game has to be eligible: they have to pass ["Minimum Skills Requirements"](https://resources.wftda.org/education/skater-training/)